martinaalvera/Documentation/feat_instance_isolation.rst

 Using file system encryption each Galaxy instance can be deployed as an insulated environment, i.e. data are isolated from any other instance on the same platform and from the cloud service administrators, opening to the adoption of Galaxy based cloud solutions even within clinical environments.
 Data privacy is granted through LUKS file system encryption: users will be required to insert a password to encrypt/decrypt data directly on the virtual instance during its deployment, avoiding any interaction with the cloud administrator(s).
 The encryption procedure is described on :doc:`FS_encryption_procedure`.

-Alternatively, Users’ data access rights will be controlled through the OneData INDIGO component: .doc.`FS_onedata`
+Alternatively, Users’ data access rights will be controlled through the OneData INDIGO component: :doc:`FS_onedata`

 .. toctree::
    :maxdepth: 2